bedrockio/fixtures/README.md

   result of another generated fixture module.
 - Generated fixture modules will supercede any other fixtures within the directory.
 In other words, if a `shops/index.js` file exists, no other files in the `shops` directory will be imported automatically.
-However, you can of course still `require` and export them.
+However, you can of course still `import` and re-export them.
 This behavior can be thought of as a gateway allowing you to aggregate, modify, and export customized fixtures.

 ## Testing